iafisher/demos/README.md

 Miscellaneous projects that are too small for their own repositories, but that I still want to track with git and share publicly.

-- `connect4`: A console implementation of the Connect Four board game.
+Demos:

 - `fileupload`: Upload files from the web with a progress bar using JavaScript.

+Games:

+- `boggle`: A console implementation of Boggle.
+- `connect4`: A console implementation of Connect Four.